WurmWillem/Rox/README.md

 - Make it an actually functioning language with variables and control flow 💀
 - Add enums
 - Remove null and replace it with Option<T> enum
-  - All my homies hate null
+  - Most of my homies hate null